Modern Languages and Joint Schools

 • BA (Hons) European and Middle Eastern Languages

-Wadham is unusually fortunate in having six Fellows in Modern Languages.
-We also have four permanent lecturers (two in French, one in Italian and one in Modern Greek).
-In addition we have lectors in French and German – native speakers attached to the College who assist with language teaching and help undergraduates to prepare for the oral examination taken in the final year.
-While all the Modern Languages tutors have research interests of their own – they are currently working on such topics as modern fiction and poetry, theatre, cinema, literary and media theory, continental philosophy, 19th century poetry and novels – undergraduates are encouraged to make their own choices, from a wide-ranging list, of topics they want to pursue for their final examinations.
+Wadham is unusually fortunate in having five Fellows in Modern Languages (providing tuition and support in French, German, Spanish, Portuguese and Russian).
+We also have a number of regular lecturers, including in Italian, Modern Greek, and Linguistics, and lectors in French and German – native speakers attached to the College who assist with language teaching and help undergraduates to prepare for the oral examination taken in the final year.
+While all the Modern Languages tutors have research interests of their own, undergraduates are encouraged to make their own choices, from a wide-ranging list, of topics they want to pursue for their final examinations.
 The study of literature and ideas has remained the core of the Oxford Modern Languages course.
 Undergraduates can also expect to have at least one language exercise per week in each language they are studying, as well as their tutorials on literary topics.

 Candidates who have done only one language at school, or want to drop one of the languages they have been learning, have various options including, of course, the joint schools mentioned above.
-If their chosen language is French or German they may choose to study this language on its own, taking a broader course which, in the first year, will include French or German cinema, French or German thought, and French literary theory or German medieval literature.
+If their chosen language is French, German, Russian or Spanish they may choose to study this language on its own, taking a broader course which, in the first year, will include French, German, Russian or Spanish cinema, French or German thought, French literary theory, German or Spanish medieval literature, the Spanish short story, Polish and Slavonic Philology.
 Alternatively, and for other languages, they may take the first public examination in that language and linguistics.
-At Wadham such candidates are also encouraged to consider starting a fresh language such as Italian, Russian, Portuguese or Modern Greek.
+At Wadham such candidates are also encouraged to consider starting a fresh language such as German, Czech (with Slovak), Italian, Russian, Portuguese or Modern Greek.

 Undergraduates studying Modern Languages or a joint school with Modern Languages register for a four-year course, which incorporates a year abroad.
 Some undergraduates attend university or organise work placements for this year, but most prefer to take teaching posts abroad for nine months, since such jobs offer good pay, relatively light duties with long holidays, and a friendly work environment in which there are plenty of opportunities to meet people and speak the foreign language.